datatrail-jhu/05_R/manuscript/03_objects.md

 o) x <- -9.4

 {points:3}
 ?
 Within the swirl project in the [Chromebook Data Science Space on RStudio Cloud](https://rstudio.cloud/spaces/3919/join?access_code=RUUQ%2BeEgKea0oMF7EJy4UePldyBBMu7d0amv2KFC) use the `swirl()` function and navigate to the course: `CBDS Introduction to R`.
 Then, navigate to the lesson `L03 Objects in R Q01 Swirl`.
 Complete this swirl module on object assignment.
-Once complete, paste the code at the end of the lesson here.
+Once complete, paste the code provided at the end of the swirl module here.

 ! /.*[AiTd||Kylo||TxUT||YXoJ||ud0v||nHCq||I8bc||ck2Q||cZOY||B6km].*/i

 {points:3}
 ?
 Within the same course on swirl: `CBDS Introduction to R`, navigate to the lesson `L03 Objects in R Q02 Swirl`.
 Complete this swirl module on character type variables.
-Once complete, paste the code at the end of the lesson here.
+Once complete, paste the code provided at the end of the swirl module here.

 ! /.*[9cFc||EqWt||PbY6||6HWu||8Hut||pXrW||becm||66Cu||6EM3||pJEd].*/i

 {points:3}
 ?
 Within the same course on swirl: `CBDS Introduction to R`, navigate to the lesson `L03 Objects in R Q03 Swirl`.
 Complete this swirl module on numeric variables.
-Once complete, paste the code at the end of the lesson here.
+Once complete, paste the code provided at the end of the swirl module here.

 ! /.*[5tYw||UTjp||PvJr||x3JA||1ygs||rTZG||BZmn||Dfcn||k7ge||06Ce].*/i

 {points:3}
 ?
 Within the same course on swirl: `CBDS Introduction to R`, navigate to the lesson `L03 Objects in R Q04 Swirl`.
 Complete this swirl module on factors.
-Once complete, paste the code at the end of the lesson here.
+Once complete, paste the code provided at the end of the swirl module here.

 ! /.*[SKx6||UjXI||P4Uf||MeTS||TbNz||9ZM7||rKXz||TpJJ||9WAS||Rf8a].*/i